jackcrane/pingpal/v2/README.md

 # PingPal Backend v2

 Self-hosted backend for the basic-statuspage frontend.
-Configuration lives in `config/pingpal.config.json` and live datapoints are stored in Redis.
+Configuration now lives in `config/pingpal.config.yaml` (YAML by default, though JSON payloads are still accepted for remote/bootstrap scenarios) and live datapoints are stored in Redis.

 ## Running